reymon359/how-to-live/advices/Manage the time you have/index.md

 ---
 # Manage the time you have

-Time is the only resource finite we have.
-It is probably the most valuable one.
-Take advantage of it, managing it properly.
+Time is a finite resource we have, and it is probably the most valuable one.
+Take advantage of it by managing it properly.
 Some priorities and benefits would be:

 - Setting priorities and goals.
 - Spending the time more consciously.
 - Reduce the time spent on non-priorities.
-- Working on an environment more productive and effective.
+- Working in an environment more productive and effective.

-Manage the time you spend in different categories such us work, social life, family, hobbies, personal interests, and commitments to give some examples.
-However, if there is a category you want or need to spend time to add it.
+Manage the time you spend in different categories such as work, social life, family, hobbies, health, personal interests, and other commitments, to give some examples.

-There are plenty of tools to do help us manage time more efficiently, like the "Pomodoro Technique".
+There are plenty of tools to help us manage time more efficiently, like the “Pomodoro Technique” or the “Eisenhower Matrix”

-Spend time planning your time, forgive the redundancy.
-Book a bit of time each day to plan the next day, and a bit of time each week to plan the next one.
+Book time for planning.
+Try to spend a bit of time each day to plan the next day, and a bit of time each week to plan the next one.

 ## Quotes